Rdiit6/Senior-Project/README.md

 # MindMeter
 # MindMeter is a web app for private student self-reflection and signposting.
 Students log a one-tap daily mood check-in
-(with an optional short note) the app reflects their own trends back gently and keeps real human support one tap away.
+The app that reflects their own trends back gently and keeps real human support one tap away.
 It is not a diagnostic or medical tool.

 Group Leader: Arya Raditya Ardana-536660